meysamesh/meysamesh/README.md

 ## Professional Background

-Before focusing on AI product work, I built experience as an **IT Engineer**, strengthening my ability to work with technical systems, troubleshooting, structured problem solving, cross-functional support, and practical execution under pressure.
+Before focusing on AI project work, I built experience as an **IT Engineer**, strengthening my ability to work with technical systems, troubleshooting, structured problem solving, cross-functional support, and practical execution under pressure.

-That background continues to shape how I approach AI product delivery: **grounded, structured, hands-on, and outcome-oriented**.
+That background continues to shape how I approach AI solution delivery: **grounded, structured, hands-on, and outcome-oriented**.

 ---